How Senior Cats Can Benefit From CBD Oil

 Some companies even utilize an additional step in the manufacturing process to remove every last bit of THC from their products.

-Why should you consider giving your senior cats CBD oil?
+Why should you consider CBD for senior cats with arthritis and more?

 Studies have shown that CBD has anti-inflammatory properties, reduces anxiety and pain, lessens seizure activity, and improves overall well being.
 In addition to its many medicinal benefits, CBD is also quite safe for senior cats as long as it contains little to no THC.